 Seasoning for Air Frying, Baking, or Deep Frying Potato Wedges

 Preparing potato wedges for baking and air frying is easy and fun.
-All you need is slicing, seasoning, and then baking.
-Deep-frying is also a good option when you can access an oven or an air fryer and are not limited on time.
+All you need to do is slice, season, and then bake.
+Deep-frying is also an option when you can’t access an oven or an air fryer and are not limited on time.

 Generally, deep frying takes longer and is considered to be less healthy.
 On the other hand, the other two methods are great, but air frying is super-fast and yields better crispiness than oven-baked potato wedges.
 So, how do you season potato wedges for the different options?

 Preparing Potato Wedges for Seasoning

 Prepare your potato wedges and soak them for 30 minutes before seasoning to achieve the best results.
 To prepare them, get the right amount of potatoes and wash them thoroughly to get rid of dirt.
 You can choose to peel or not, depending on your preference.

 Cut into halves and slice them into 3, 4, or more parts depending on the size of your potato.
 Soak the wedges for 30 minutes and drain the water completely.

 - ½ to 1 tsp. of basil